310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Kanata pout %}
-hmph! you are so boring, chiaki. anzu-san is praising me for being early for once; can’t you let me have this moment?
+hmph! you are so [boring], chiaki. anzu-san is praising me for being early for once; can’t you let me have this [moment]?
 {% endbubble %}

 {% bubble Chiaki awkward %}